Welcome to Muhlenberg

 - Examine the First-Year Seminars being offered (Link will be provided in early May)

 First-year students are required to roster one First-Year Seminar, either in the fall or the spring semester.
-Carefully read each description in the First-Year Seminars Booklet and choose eight seminars.
+Carefully read each description in the First-Year Seminars Brochure and choose eight seminars.
 Rank your eight choices in order of your preference.
 Make sure that you would be comfortable taking all of your eight selected seminars.
 (If you are a Muhlenberg Scholar, DANA Scholar or RJ Fellow, you will be pre-assigned to the appropriately designated First-Year Seminar.)

 - Familiarize yourself with the General Academic Requirements for the Class of 2018 (Link will be provided in early May)